Italy's biggest Chinese community clashes with police near Florence

 By Silvia Ognibene

-FLORENCE, Italy Violent clashes broke out this week between police and the Chinese community in a suburb of Prato, near Florence, in central Italy, home to one of the largest concentrations of Chinese-run industry in Europe.
+FLORENCE, Italy, July 1 Violent clashes broke out this week between police and the local Chinese community in Prato near Florence in central Italy, home to one of the largest concentrations of Chinese-run industry in Europe.

 Tensions had been rising in the town, Italy's textile capital, where people began emigrating from China in the mid-1990s.
 Some 50,000 Chinese work in the area, making clothes and handbags with the prized "Made in Italy" label.

-Many of the area's textile businesses depend on the labour of illegal immigrants, ignoring safety rules and evading taxes.
-The area is also the focus of an investigation into alleged illicit transfers of some 4.5 billion euros (£3.7 billion) to China from Italy between 2006 and 2010.
+Many of these firms thrive on the labour of illegal immigrants, ignoring safety rules and evading taxes.
+The area is also the focus of an investigation into allegations of money smuggling worth 4.5 billion euros to China from Italy between 2006 and 2010.

-The trouble in Prato began on Wednesday, when state health officials, who stepped up checks after seven people died in a fire at a garment workshop in 2013, went to inspect a factory.
+Trouble started on Wednesday when state health officials, who stepped up checks after seven people died in a fire at a garment workshop in 2013, went to inspect a factory.

-The owner reacted angrily after an inspector noted minor violations of health and safety rules, shoving the inspector and the police accompanying him, according to a police source.
+The owner reacted angrily when an inspector raised minor violations of health and safety rules, shoving the inspector and the police who were accompanying him, according to a police source.

-Chinese workers then barricaded themselves inside the factory, and hundreds more gathered outside.
-They threw stones and bottles at the police carrying truncheons and shields sent in to disperse the crowd.
+Chinese workers then barricaded themselves inside the factory, and hundreds more gathered outside, throwing stones and bottles at the police carrying truncheons and shields who went in to disperse the crowd.
 Two Chinese citizens and a policeman were injured.

+Regional president Enrico Rossi said on Friday that he had discussed the incident with Foreign Minister Paolo Gentiloni.

 Chinese officials in Florence went to the site of the clashes and Chinese Foreign Ministry spokesman Hong Lei told a news conference on Friday that the situation was under control.